bigdawgbank/ie-bank/docs/CloudArchitect.md

   - Configured for easy branding with UAT and Production-specific domains.
   - SSL certificates for secure communication.
 - **Automated Deployments**:
-  - GitHub Actions automatically deploy changes upon commits to the `main` or `uat` branches.
+  - GitHub Actions automatically deploys changes upon commits to the `main` or `uat` branches.
 - **Integrated Backend Routing**:
   - API endpoints for the backend are routed seamlessly.